MCP HubMCP Hub

 What's New in MCPSharp

-• Microsoft.Extensions.AI Integration: Tools can now be exposed as AIFunctions
+• Microsoft.Extensions.AI Integration: Expose tools as AIFunctions

-• Complex Object Parameter Support: Improved handling of complex objects
+• Complex Object Parameter Support: Improved handling of complex objects in tool parameters

 When to Use MCPSharp

-Use MCPSharp to:
+Use MCPSharp when you want to:

 • Build MCP-compliant APIs without dealing with protocol details